wedding party cheers on the bride and groom during grand entrance at wedding reception in Vail CO

 First dances start and finish quickly so I’m typically finding one spot and taking a bunch of photos.
 I stand back 6-10 feet to give the couple space.Dinner is usually next so I eat when the couple eats to be finished at the same time.
 It depends on the venue though.Speeches can be short or last a long time so I give a pep talk to my knees and squat as much as I can.

-This is my approach to photographing weddings for a full 8-12 hour day but it varies a bit depending on the timeline.
+This is my general approach to photographing weddings for an 8-12 hour day but it varies a bit depending on the timeline.
 I sit down with every couple either in person or over Zoom to discuss the timeline and make a plan for the day.
 Like anything, preparation is key to being organized and successful.